 2. Get Organized (and Organizers)

-When was the last time you walked into an expensive-looking home or saw one in a magazine and the closets were bursting with stuff?
-Chances are never.
-That’s because expensive-looking houses are well-organized.
+When you think of an expensive-looking home, you think organized.
+The closets are not bursting with stuff.
+The pantry is organized.
+Closets and drawers have purpose.
+Expensive-looking houses are well-organized.
 Everything has a purpose, and everything has a place.
 And there is no junk lying around or hidden.

 If you want your house to look expensive without spending money on pricey home decor, get organizers for everything: